ClimateImpactLab/impact-calculations/docs/aggregator.md

    the standard length is 120, and the number of regions, defaulted to 24378 but overrideable with the `region-count` configuration option-- and that an arbitrary year of values all look valid.
+ - `costs-config` a dictionary containing all the necessary information to compute adaptation costs.
+See [the Adaptation Costs files](#Adaptation-Costs-files) section for details.

 Filtering Targets (also Optional):